Go quickstart

-Once you have a Go application ready, install the hypertune-go-gen
+Once you have a Go application ready, install the `hypertune-go-gen` tool by running:

 go get -tool github.com/hypertunehq/hypertune-go/cmd/hypertune-go-gen